 The cost is very high for items such as beer, spirits, wine, and tobacco-related products such as cigarettes.
 It may be better to bring cigarettes from your home country (the duty-free allowance is 200 cigarettes).
 If you roll your own cigarettes, it is best to bring these from home as it can be challenging to find filters and papers for sale.

 The average price in a store for a midrange bottle of wine is US$17.41, domestic/local beer (500ml) US$3.12, imported/international beer (330ml) US$3.89, and a pack of 20 cigarettes is US$8.71.
-Note that in Hebron and Nablus, you will not be able to purchase or consume alcohol (it is not illegal but it is not socially acceptable).
+Note that in Hebron and Nablus, you will not be able to purchase or consume alcohol (it is not illegal, but it is not socially acceptable).

 Communication